 For many in the Middle East, religion became a point of commonality to rally around.
+An important aspect of their culture which was being eradicated.
 It served as both a memory of a quickly disappearing past that they hungered for, and a unifying force against a clearly emerging global world that they did not desire.

 This made religion an explosively effective tool in the region.
 A tool that was ready made to be exploited by those with their own initiatives.

 The most famous example is Osama Bin Laden (“OBL”).
 OBL was an angry and murderous individual.
 OBL tapped into the pain and anger within Middle Eastern society to stoke rage.
 Violence, Destruction, and Murder were his only solutions; and he used this rage to commit mass murder.
 However, this only served the interest of the Deep State.

 Soon, 9/11 would become a turning point in history.

 - Middle Eastern Point of View on Israel